Information for teachers

 Ateneum Art Museum’s school resource package

 This school resource package focuses on portraits and self-portraits in the Stories of Finnish Art collection display in the Ateneum Art Museum.
-It also includes a section on our changing exhibition (Amedeo Modigliani 28 October 2016 – 5 February 2017).
+It also includes a section on our past exhibition (Amedeo Modigliani 28 October 2016 – 5 February 2017).

 This package contains questions, suggestions for discussion, and assignments that can be completed either before or after a visit to the museum.
 This resource package is suitable for all age groups.